 The Solution: Moderate Diet

-As you can see, it is very hard or nearly impossible to lose fat with extreme diets.
-Biologically, extreme diets will make your body more difficult to burn fat and build muscle.
-Psychologically, it’s almost impossible to stay long on extreme diets.
+So, we’ve discussed why starvation diets don’t work for weight loss.
+Biologically, starvation diets will make your body more difficult to burn fat and build muscle.
+Psychologically, it’s almost impossible to stay long on a starvation diet.
 You’ll most likely give up on your diet when you hit a plateau and your hunger gets worse.

 We recommend a calorie deficit of 15 to 30 percent below the maintenance level.
 For example, if you choose a calorie deficit of 20 percent, and you’re an average female with a maintenance level of 2,100 calories per day, a 20 percent deficit is a 420-calorie reduction.
 This gives you a goal of 1,680 calories per day.
 If you’re an average male with a maintenance level of 2,800 calories per day, a 20 percent deficit is 2,240 calories per day.